 - Go to “About Us” for MSP Planning team information.

 - Click on the diagram below for information on each MSP participant type.

 Public input is fundamental to create a marine spatial plan for Washington.
 Please join the process!
 Check out the events calendar for opportunities to be involved in the planning process.
 Some of these opportunities include stakeholder workshops, surveys, public meetings and events, information sessions, participation with the Washington Coastal Marine Advisory Council (WCMAC), or a coastal Marine Resource Committee, and the ability to provide comments every step of the way.
 If you would like to get up-to-date information and be added to our mailing list, please sign up here.

 To send a message directly to Washington state’s MSP planning committee, fill out the form under Contact Us.

-Check out the Resources page for planning materials, reports to the Washington State Legislature, videos, and more!
+Check out the Resources page for planning materials including draft plan documents, reports to the Washington State Legislature, videos, and more!
 Other key questions are addressed by this Marine Spatial Planning: Frequently Asked Questions document and are updated regularly through the MSP News blog.